 Is there financial fraud in your marriage?
 Or better yet, do you even know what reg flags to look for in cases of financial fraud?
-Tracy Coenen, forensic accountant, creator of the Divorce Money Guide, and fraud coach, joined T.H. and Jessica on the Divorce etc… podcast to delve into these questions so you’re prepared in case you suspect financial fraud from your spouse or ex.
+We interviewed a forensic accountant Divorce etc… podcast to delve into these questions so you’re prepared in case you suspect financial fraud from your spouse or ex.

 What is Considered to be Fraud, Exactly?

 When Tracy defines “fraud” in terms of finances in a marriage, she puts financial infidelity, abuse, and fraud altogether.
 Basically, anything that’s considered dishonesty with the money – secret spending, controlling your spouse through money, as well as the legal definition of fraud as a crime.

 What Tracy typically hears about, in terms of marriage, is secret spending going on – spending on girlfriends, trips, drugs, gambling, and expensive hobbies where they’re going over budget.

 “When I get involved in cases, what we’re really trying to do is figure out where the money went,” explains Tracy.

 So When Do You Need a Forensic Accountant?

 If your spouse is spending $1000 a year here or there on an expensive hobby or something of that sort, that probably won’t justify the cost of hiring a forensic accountant.
 But if you know something’s been going on, such as missing paychecks or secret cash withdrawals, that’s when Tracy suggests you consult with someone like her for guidance.